erv123/ShadertoyMC/README.md

 ### Step 3

 The file can be located in `.minecraft/config/shadertoy`.
-Recommended text editor: VSCode with Arucas extension recommended.
+Recommended text editor: VSCode with Arucas extension.

 Files can also be opened with `/shadertoy open <name>`.